A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2025

 • And then mid-rise is also an option for you, providing some ankle support but also enclosing and retaining moisture inside your shoe, which could lead to skin irritation.

+What shoe will work best for you is entirely relative to you.
 Listen to all the advice, but also know what you prefer.
 There’s something to be said for being comfortable in your gear.

-Unless you know which style and brand fit your feet best, I recommend buying each at a place with a good return policy (cough cough… REI) and wearing them on test hikes before taking off.
+Below I’ll discuss what was my favorite shoe and why, as well as what was my husband’s favorite shoe and why.
+Then I’ll list a few other fan-favorite brands that are often considered when assessing the best footwear for the Appalachian Trail.
+Unless you know which style and brand fit your feet best, I recommend testing as many of them out as you can, buying them at a place with a good return policy (cough cough… REI) and wearing them on test hikes before taking off.

 If you want to go one step further, go to a podiatrist.
 They can look at your feet and walking style and recommend the best option.